poga/devpoga.org/content/blog/2022-07-01_Unity_Godot_Right_to_Repair/index.md

 ---

-If you like this post, you can follow me on [twitter](https://twitter.com/devpoga).
+Follow me on [twitter](https://twitter.com/devpoga) for more of my adventure on game development.